chorman0773/PokemonSMS/Specifications/PkmComProtocolApl.md

 	</tr>
 </table>

+[pkmcom.types.struct]

 PkmCom also specifies Structure Types, (though none such types are defined in The PkmCom APL).
 Structure Types are defined to contain fields of any other type defined in PkmCom

 The Structure type defines its own size, hashcode algorithm, content, and rules.
 Structure types can contain other Structure types<br/><br/>
 Any example of a Structure type is as follows:
 <table>